supervisely/developer-portal/app-development/widgets/controls/checkboxfield.md

 ### Create app layout

-Prepare a layout for the app using `Card` widget with the `content` parameter and place widget that we've just created in the `Container` widget.
+Prepare a layout for the app using the `Card` widget with the `content` parameter and place widget that we've just created in the `Container` widget.

 ```python
 card = Card(